Thoracic outlet syndrome: a crushing nerve or vascular injury

 - Anterior head carriage: leaning your head forward puts the scalene muscles in a shortened position; this may lead to hypertonicity

-Prevention & rehabilitation
+Prevention and rehabilitation

 The simplest way to prevent and treat thoracic outlet syndrome is to monitor your posture.
 Visit our page on gaming posture to learn the most appropriate way to sit and protect yourself from injuries or ailments.